ibm-cloud-docs/ContinuousDelivery/pipeline_composites.md

 ##Adding apps that are deployed by delivery pipelines
 {: #compositepipeline_add_apps}

-You can add apps that are deployed by delivery pipelines only by automatically synchronizing the composite pipeline with the toolchain.
+You can add apps that are deployed by delivery pipelines only by synchronizing the composite pipeline with the toolchain.
 Because a composite pipeline is associated with a single toolchain, you can include only apps whose delivery pipelines that are in that toolchain.

 To add an app that is deployed by a delivery pipeline to the composite pipeline, take these steps: